Chemistry Courses

 CHEM1041General Chemistry I3 ch (3C 1T)

 Introductory course designed primarily for BSc students.
-Topics covered include atoms, molecules & ions; stoichiometry; thermochemistry; atomic structure & quantum theory; periodic trends - atomic size, ionization, electron affinity; chemical bonding - Lewis structure, VSEPR, polarity, electronegativity, hybridization, hydrocarbons - alkanes, alkenes, alkynes, nomenclature, isomerism, functional groups.
+Topics covered include atoms, molecules and ions; stoichiometry; thermochemistry; atomic structure and quantum theory; periodic trends - atomic size, ionization, electron affinity; chemical bonding - Lewis structure, VSEPR, polarity, electronegativity, hybridization, hydrocarbons - alkanes, alkenes, alkynes, nomenclature, isomerism, functional groups.

-Prerequisite: Grade 12 Chemistry and Pre-Calculus Math or equivalents
+Prerequisites: Grade 12 chemistry and pre-calculus math or equivalents

 CHEM1046Introductory Chemistry Laboratory I2 ch (3L)